 Our Family Care Coordinators are JJ Simms, Hunter King, and Kat Brail.
 JJ works with families of adolescent girls, Hunter works with families of young adults, and Kat works with families of adolescent boys.
 Together they make an experienced, caring, and professional team.
 Get to know each of them a bit better in the following Q&A.

 JJ: I’ve worn many hats at Open Sky.
 I started in 2015 as the Research Coordinator, then became a Field Guide, and then came back to the office side of things and worked as an Administrative Assistant.
-I’ve also worked as a Transporter and covered for the Food Manager.
+I’ve also worked as an Intake Specialist and covered for the Food Manager.
 By working in each of these departments, whether short or long term, I have witnessed how all the cogs in the machine work together and I understand how many of our processes work.
 Having a visceral understanding allows a lot of perspective.
 I’m also the passion behind our ongoing research!
-Having the experience as a Field Guide and Transporter is also valuable to my role as a Family Care Coordinator.
+Having the experience as a Field Guide and Intake Specialist is also valuable to my role as a Family Care Coordinator.
 For example, I’ve been with students through the intake and outfitting process, I’ve worn the gear through the elements in the field, and I know what a Safety Watch looks like for a student.
 There are tons of protocols, intention behind the protocols, and diligence in carrying them out.
 It is gratifying to be able to tell parents with confidence and experience, yes, your child is well-cared for.

 Hunter: I started at Open Sky as Compliance Administrator.
 I tracked student paperwork, letters, and photos.
 From there, I transitioned into the role of Clinical & Family Services Coordinator.
 That role was more focused on talking to parents about the Parent Portal and scheduling calls, Wellness Weekend, and Family Quest.
 So, the Family Care Coordinator is basically a combination of those two roles.
 I love that this role allows me to combine my deep care for families, my expansive knowledge of the Open Sky program, and my enthusiasm for collaborating with almost every department here.